davidsalatic/SAMP-Quiz-helper/README.md

 The user can choose how long the program waits before answering the quiz (for avoiding suspicion of cheat use)

 The app is constantly waiting for the quiz to appear.
 If triggered it gives the correct answer in the time that the user chooses prior to starting the app

+Example can be seen in the 'Screenshots' folder in the project

+The project also contains a runnable .jar file that can be downloaded